kows2001/parceltracker/README.md

 Parcel Tracking Management :

-The primary purpose of a courier tracking system is to determine the location  of a target on a near-continuous basis.
-An ideal tracking system would maintain contact and constantly update the target's location, time it takes to reach.
+The Parcel Tracking Management System is designed to monitor and track the real-time location of shipments.
+The primary objective is to determine the current status and position of parcels on a near-continuous basis.

 # General Information

-1.Courier module contains bookings, incomings, out returns, no delivery,  and pickup centers details.
+1.Manages bookings, incoming shipments, outgoing returns, and undelivered parcels

-2.The tracking software provides all information about the package where the customers can even track the exact location of each order they place.
+2.Tracks pickup center locations and operations

-4.The excellent combination of real-time information along with increased efficiency leads to quicker and proper delivery schedules.
+3.Allows customers to monitor the exact location of each order

 # Project flow